amrlabib/javascript-essentials/iterators-generators.md

 ## How to make an iterator(not iterable) object

-As we can see from example 14.1 we had to create iterator object to make `numberIterable` iterable, it is very important to differentiate between `iterable` and `iterator`, in the next example we will create iterator
+As we can see from example 14.1 we had to create iterator object to make `numberIterable` iterable, but it is very important to differentiate between `iterable` and `iterator`, in the next example we will create iterator

 #### Example 14.2: